-Planning and conceptual design of improvements in this corridor will evaluate the feasibility of providing improvements that prioritize bus movement and reduce bus delay along WY-390 to Teton Village.
+Planning and conceptual design of improvements in this corridor will evaluate the feasibility of extending providing the BRT/HOV corridor improvements that prioritize bus movement and reduce bus delay along WY-39022 to Teton Village, through dedication of any new throughput lanes to BRT/HOV use.
 While the benchmark count station is located just north of WY-22, that does not mean that a single design solution must be implemented throughout the entire corridor.
-Access management measures and system operations may be used to improve the efficiency of traffic flow through the corridor.
-No new general purpose lanes will be built and no extensive intersection widening will be made in this corridor.
-The partners will work to manage WY-390 in order to protect the character of the surrounding land uses.
+Access management measures and system operations may be used to ~~reduce the need for highway widening in part or all of~~ ~~improve efficiency of traffic flow through~~ the corridor. ~~If LOS D can be achieved in the corridor by accommodating left turns, new through-traffic lanes may not be required.~~ The partners will work to ~~minimize the width of~~ ~~manage~~ WY-390 in order to protect the character of the surrounding land uses.